grafana/grafana/docs/sources/visualizations/time-series/index.md

 - **Always** - Time series data points with gaps in the the data are always connected.
 - **Threshold** - A threshold can be set above which gaps in the data should no longer be connected.
 This can be useful when the connected gaps in the data are of a known size and/or within a known range and gaps outside this range should no longer be connected.

-### Fill below to

-This option is only available as series / field an override.

-Fill the area between two series.
-On the Overrides tab:

-1. Select the fields to fill below.
-1. In **Add override property**, select **Fill below to**.
-1. Select the series that you want the fill to stop at.

-This example below shows three series: Min, Max, and Value.
-The Min and Max series have **Line width** set to 0.
-Max has a **Fill below to** override set to Min, which fills the area between Max and Min with the Max line color.

-{{< figure src="/static/img/docs/time-series-panel/fill-below-to-7-4.png" max-width="600px" caption="Fill below to example" >}}

-{{< docs/shared "visualizations/change-axis-link.md" >}}

 ### Stack series

 _Stacking_ allows Grafana to display series on top of each other.
 Be cautious when using stacking in the visualization as it can easily create misleading graphs.
 You can read more on why stacking may be not the best approach here: [Stacked Area Graphs Are Not Your Friend](https://everydayanalytics.ca/2014/08/stacked-area-graphs-are-not-your-friend.html).